preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 8. Click CREATE or SEND FOR APPROVAL, depending on how the template is setup.

 If the button's label is CREATE, the site/group is created when you click the button.
-If the button's label is SEND FOR APPROVA, an administrator must approve your request before the site/group can be created.
+If the button's label is SEND FOR APPROVAL, an administrator must approve your request before the site/group can be created.
 When the administrator has done his or her job, you will be notified.

 Templates for teamwork creation
 **********************************